-Although we can document that this car was the 6th General Lee made , and although we can document that the owner of this car was on the same special effects crew that created the first five General Lee's, and although we can prove that the same paint and same stencils were used on this car as the other five, we cannot conclusively prove that this car was used on film.
+Although we can document that this car was the 6th General Lee made , and can document that the owner of this car was on the same special effects crew that created the first five General Lee's; and although we can prove that the same paint and same stencils were used on this car as the other five, we cannot conclusively prove that this car was used on film.
 When we purchased the car it had a specially-padded driver's seat and no other interior seats.
 It also had a specially-marked odometer indicating where the driver should hold speed for drifting (presumably for film scenes).
 This car once had a full roll cage.
 Deductively, There would be no reason to modify the general in such a way if it were not used on film.

 Correct Flame red paint (from the same purchase of the 1st five General Lees), stenciled flag and numbers (used for the first five Lees), Patina.
 Body work on a few rust spots as needed.
 We will align hood a bit better for new buyer. excellent floors (new one-piece replacement at factory welds), excellent newly replaced trunk floor, excellent rails!

 all new !!

 This car was started off from production as an H-code (High Performance) 383 car.
 Now the engine is a stock, compression-tested, steel crank 440 cu in engine, date code correct, has only 30,000 miles with a low mileage 727 Torqueflight Automatic Transmission (numbers match engine).

 YEP !
 THE REAL DEAL.
 This is General Lee #6 - The 6th GL ever made !
 Well-Documented.
 This car was built by the original stunt crew and film crew in Georgia who built the 1st five GLs in GA for the 1st five television episodes of "The Dukes of Hazzard".
 This car was never titled to Warner Brothers.